dkinzer/sicp/README.md

 - `make`     to run assertions for all the sections.
 - `make #.#` to run assertions for a single section.

+To play around with picture language:
+- `(load "lib/picture/psgo")` from within the repl.

 [1]: http://mitpress.mit.edu/sicp/full-text/book/book-Z-H-4.html
 [2]: http://www.meetup.com/Clojadelphia